Sharky’s Machine (1981)

 Tom Sharky (Burt Reynolds) is a tough cop demoted from narcotics to the vice squad after he is blamed for a drug deal gone wrong.
 The vice squad seems to be a haven for misunderstood good guys as Sharky’s buddies all operate above their forced position on the police force.
 His “machine” includes Papa (Brian Keith), an older cop keeping his head down in the vice squad until he retires, but capable of inspiring the gang to get involved in a case that’s above their head, Arch (Bernie Casey) a laid back Zen master who comes in with wisdom as the plot requires, Nosh (Richard Libertini) a smarter-than-all-this tech who’ll begrudgingly get his hands dirty, and a frustrated police chief played by Charles Durning.

 Sadly, there’s not much in the way of female empowerment.
-Most of the women in the movie are hookers and exist in the short and long term only to be saved by our mustachioed hero.
-There’s a scene where Sharky interacts with a partner’s young daughter, but that only seems to be shoved in to indicate that he’s capable of not killing something.
+Most of the women in the movie are hookers and exist in the short and long-term only to be saved by our mustachioed hero.
+There’s a scene where Sharky interacts with an associate’s young daughter, but that only seems to be shoved in to indicate he’s capable of not killing something.
 But the movie is good as an old fashioned shoot-em-up and manages not to offend directly.
 It might sound too much like a refuge for clichés, but the cast sells it.
 They play their roles aware of what they’re involved in and each one of them helps to sell the ensemble as a solid group of flatfoot misfits working together.
 Reynolds is at the helm, both in the film and behind the camera, but steps aside enough in both duties to leave room for the rest of the cast.
 Reynold’s signature good ‘ole boy arrogance takes a back seat playing Sharky’s flaws with grace.
 And the plot has enough twists to keep it afloat.

 Sharky’s Machine is an engaging action movie.
 It also still holds a world record for Stuntman Dar Robinson’s 220-foot wireless jump.
 If you enjoy flawed cop narratives, it’s a cut above the standard.
+(Billups Allen)